YunbeiOu/GISRUK2024-Housing_Sensors_Energy_Efficiency/README.md

 This study is part of the project of [Sensor Enhanced Housing Survey for Urban Heat Investigation](https://github.com/congying-hu/SensorEnhancedSurveyHeatInvestigation).
 Having collected indoor environment sensor measurement data, this study aims to utilize sensor data to understand how the housing energy efficiency influence the indoor environment in the summer.

-This project is a collaborative project between the Bureau of Investigative Journalism (TBIJ) and the University of Glasgow’s Urban Big Data Centre.
+This project is a co-funded by Bureau of Investigative Journalism (TBIJ) and the University of Glasgow’s Urban Big Data Centre.

 ## Paper
 Research data, method and findings can be found in our GISRUK2024 conference paper: https://zenodo.org/records/10926876.